 If you are a gamer

-Buying a smart TV to use as a monitor for gaming is also not recommended, mainly because of the response time and also because of the refresh rate.
+Buying a smart TV to use as a monitor for gaming is also not recommended, mainly because of the response time and the refresh rate.

-Response time of 5ms to 8ms doesn’t matter a lot if you have to do browsing or want to create content, but it is still a lot if you are into gaming.
+Response time of 5ms to 8ms doesn’t matter if you have to do browsing or want to create content, but it is still a lot if you are into gaming.

 Even budget monitors are not recommended for gaming, and you should always go for monitors with low response time and high refresh rate.

-Mostly all the TV is have got 60Hz of refresh rate, but for gaming, there are dedicated monitors available that have got a refresh rate of as much as 120Hz, and that makes a considerable difference
+Mostly all the TV is have got a 60Hz refresh rate.
+Still, dedicated monitors are available for gaming with a refresh rate of as much as 120Hz, which makes a considerable difference

 So, Smart TV or Monitor?

-While researching for myself, I found a lot of people are already using smart TVs as monitors and are happy about it.
+While researching for myself, I found many people are already using Smart TVs as monitors and are happy about it.

-Using a smart TV as a monitor comes with its own benefits.
+Using a smart TV as a monitor has benefits.

-The speakers on TVs are usually better than the speakers on a monitor (if there is any on the monitor)
+The speakers on TVs are usually better than the speakers on a monitor (if there are any on the monitor)

-Smart TVs come with dedicated remotes, which is easy to control the volume, switching off, or on the monitor.
+Smart TVs have dedicated remotes, which easily control the volume, switching off or on the monitor.